jsdelivr/n8n-nodes-globalping/README.md

 # @globalping/n8n-nodes-globalping
-This is an n8n community node.
-It lets you use [Globalping](https://globalping.io/) in your n8n workflows.
+The official [Globalping](https://globalping.io/) integration for your n8n workflows.

+It supports both self-hosted and cloud n8n instances thanks to our [verified integration](https://n8n.io/integrations/globalping/).

 The Globalping node allows you to perform network measurements such as `ping`, `traceroute`, `mtr`, `http` and `DNS` lookups from a specified location.
 You can use this node to test network connections, do latency checks or troubleshoot connectivity issues from various regions.